rust-lang/rust/doc/tutorial-tasks.md

 # };
 ~~~

-If you want parent tasks to kill their children, but not for a child
+If you want parent tasks to be able to kill their children, but do not want a
-task's failure to kill the parent, you can call
+parent to die automatically if one of its child task dies, you can call
 `task::spawn_supervised` for _unidirectionally linked_ failure.
 The
 function `task::try`, which we saw previously, uses `spawn_supervised`
 internally, with additional logic to wait for the child task to finish